-Some Massachusetts Public Water Suppliers (PWS) and Water Districts find it challenging to develop water prices and rate structures that encourage water use efficiency and conservation, while also trying to meet some or all of the goals below:
+Some Massachusetts Public Water Suppliers (PWS) and Water Districts find it challenging to develop water prices and rate structures that encourage water use efficiency and conservation, while also trying to:

 - Ensure the long-term sustainability of water supplies through appropriate cost recovery

 - Promote equitable distribution of costs among rate payers